THE EASIEST

 # Between commands, when the device is idle, it displays what we call 'static' text.
 You might think

-# of this as the 'default' display--what displayed when there is no command pending.
+# of this as the 'default' display--what is displayed when there is no command pending.
 Here's how you

 # would set the static text on a device.